15A NCAC 02T .0103 DEFINITIONS

 (25) "Pollutant" means waste as defined in G.S.
 143‑213.

 (26) "Potable waters" is defined in 15A NCAC 02L .0102.

 (27) "Private well" means any potable or irrigation well not directly controlled by a public authority or a public utility authorized by the North Carolina Public Utilities Commission.
 This may include a private individual or community well as defined in the public water supply rules codified in 15A NCAC 18C.

 (28) "Professional engineer" means a person who is presently registered and licensed as a professional engineer by the North Carolina Board of Examiners For Engineers and Land Surveyors.

-(34) "Seasonal High Water Table" or "SHWT" is the highest level to which the soil is saturated, as may be determined through the identification of redoximorphic features in the soil profile including low chroma mottling.
+(34) "Seasonal High Water Table" or "SHWT" is the highest level to which the soil is saturated, as may be determined through the identification of redoximorphic features in the soil profile, including low chroma mottling.
 This does not include temporary perched conditions.
-Alternatively, the SHWT can also be determined from water level measurements or via soil/groundwater modeling.
+Alternatively, the SHWT can also be determined from water level measurements or via soil or groundwater modeling.

-(36) "Setback" means the minimum separation in linear feet, measured on a horizontal plane, required between a treatment works, disposal system, or utilization system and physical features such as building, roads, property lines, or water bodies.
+(36) "Setback" means the separation in linear feet, measured on a horizontal plane, required between a treatment works, disposal system, or utilization system and physical features such as buildings, roads, property lines, or water bodies.

-(37) "Sewage" means the liquid and solid human waste, and liquid waste generated by domestic water‑using fixtures and appliances, from any residence, place of business, or place of public assembly.
-Sewage does not include wastewater that is totally or partially industrial wastewater, or any other wastewater not considered to be domestic waste.
+(37) "Sewage" means the liquid and solid human waste and liquid waste generated by domestic water‑using fixtures and appliances from any residence, place of business, or place of public assembly.
+Sewage does not include wastewater that is totally or partially industrial wastewater or any other wastewater that is not domestic waste.

-(38) "Soil scientist" means an individual who is currently licensed or authorized to practice soil science under G.S.
+(38) "Soil scientist" means an individual who is currently licensed or authorized to practice soil science pursuant to G.S.
 89F by the North Carolina Board for Licensing of Soil Scientists.